 - Faculty members have the right to assign a grade based on any method that is professionally acceptable, viewable on Canvas, and applied equally.

 The grade-change-appeal process is not intended to be a means for students to resubmit coursework to boost their grades in a given course unless it is found that a grade was not given fairly or based on a prejudiced evaluation.

-- Faculty members have the agency to approve student’s appeals.
+- Faculty members have the agency to approve student appeals.

 - If faculty members approve an appeal, they will communicate the new assignment score to the student and directly update the score on Canvas.
 If the grade appeal is for post-end-of-term score changes, after the faculty member communicates the new assignment score to the student, the faculty member will then proceed with submitting a grade-change process form to the Registrar’s Office so that students’ transcripts can reflect the updated course grade.

-- If faculty members deny the appeal and students would like to appeal that decision, students may appeal to the Office of the Provost of Teacher Preparation for a second consultation.
-The dean’s decision will be final.
-Students will receive notice from the dean of the status of their appeal within one week.
-If the dean approves the appeal, the dean proceeds with updating the score directly on Canvas for interim grade appeals or proceeds with the grade-change process for post-end-of-term score changes.
+- If faculty members deny the appeal and students would like to appeal that decision, students may appeal to the Senior Instructional Lead/Dean for a second consultation.
+The Senior Instructional Lead/Dean's decision will be final.
+Students will receive notice from the Senior Instructional Lead/Dean of the status of their appeal within one week.
+If the Senior Instructional Lead/Dean approves the appeal, the Senior Instructional Lead/Dean proceeds with updating the score directly on Canvas for interim grade appeals or proceeds with the grade-change process for post-end-of-term score changes.